Neuroling/SPINCO_SINEEG/Projects/SINEEG/DiN/Readme.md

  * ‘EEG_DATA/Downsampled/DiN’ contains epoched sets, and epoched_ICrem sets (after removal of IC components) as well as a trialInfo.mat file

 ## Scripts info
-* xxx preprocessing scripts.
+* Preprocessing scripts.
 Each script is a ‘part’ in the preprocessing sequence (parts 1-3) with multiple steps.
 * ‘Utils’ contains all required functions for theT.Houweling Data
 * ‘BAK’ contains unorganized copies of files.
 Ignore.